 Throughout a world, Wireless operators are getting ready to replace its services with new high-speed Tri-Band Carrier Aggregation technology, they've built during the past couple of years.

-It was the year of June 2013, when South Korea Telecom introduced the world's first LTE-Advance network via CA (carrier aggregation) with a commercial smart-phone use with the service, which the carrier said was a world's first.
+It was the year of June 2013, when South Korea Telecom introduced the world's first LTE-Advanced network via CA (carrier aggregation) with a commercial smart-phone use with the service, which the carrier said was a world's first.

-CA (carrier aggregation) is nothing but a key component of Long Term Evolution-Advance, a technology evolution step from the current LTE networks and taking user experience to the next level and offers operator to deliver successively higher data rates performance mobile based on ever-increasing users needs.
+Carrier Aggregation (CA) is nothing but a key component of Long Term Evolution-Advance, a technology evolution step from the current LTE networks and taking user experience to the next level and offers operator to deliver successively higher data rates performance mobile based on ever-increasing users needs.
 It supports LTE Carrier Aggregation between licensed and unlicensed spectrum.
 It is increasing the number of carrier components and the total bandwidth supported in both the downlink and the uplink and enabling flexible aggregation of FDD as well as TDD LTE carriers.

 In India, one of CA technologies is a key to an improved user experience, where the spectrum allocations are sparse for all operators, and split in various bands.
 3C technologies will permit the operators the flexibility to leverage the entire allocated spectrum bandwidth.
 Development and expense of devices supporting the technologies have been hurdles towards deploying them so far.
 They are continuously looking at all possible options for enhancing customer experience with tri-band carrier aggregation or 3C technology in 4G network.